 Also, noted on other pages on this web site, launch systems typically use chemical rockets to accelerate spacecraft to Earth orbit or farther.
 Rockets use fuels that go through a chemical reaction to release energy.
 This released energy heats the exhaust gas creating a lot of pressure in the rocket engine combustion chamger.
 This pressurized gas is guided by the rocket engine nozzle into a high-speed exhaust stream which causes the rocket acceleration.
 Some common rocket fuels are:

 In addition to liquid propellant chemical rockets and solid propellant chemical rockets, once off the Earth's surface, spacecraft can use electric propulsion (aka ion thrusters) or solar sails (aka light sails).
 In the case of ion thrusters, instead of heated gas creating pressure that is guided into a high-speed exhaust stream they use electric charge to accelerate particles into a high-speed exhaust stream which causes the spacecraft to accelerate in the opposite direction.
 In the case of solar sails, photons of light, typically from the Sun, are reflected causing acceleration in the opposite direction.

-Except for solar sails, all of these propulsion mechanisms follow the basic principle of a rocket which is to accelerate itself by creating thrust by expelling part of the rocket vehicles original mass at high velocity.
+Except for solar sails, all of these propulsion mechanisms follow the basic principle of a rocket which is to accelerate itself by creating thrust by expelling part of the rocket vehicles original mass, typically the fuel and oxidizer, at high velocity.
 A solar sail works by reflecting photons of light which are not part of the sail vehicles original mass.
 The rocket equation describes the motion of vehicles that follow the basic principle of a rocket:

 As the specific impluse of the rocket increases so does the delta-v that can be applied to the rocket vehicle.
 Also note that as average exhaust velocity increases so does the specific impluse of the rocket: